 If going to hospital means losing the care of the mother, the young child will fret for her no matter how kind the doctors, nurses, and play ladies.
 This film classic, made in 1952, drew attention to the plight of young patients at a time when visiting by parents was severely restricted.

 In recent years there have been great changes in children’s wards, partly brought about by this film.
-But many young children still go to hospital without the mother, and despite the play ladies and volunteers the depth of their distress and the risks to later mental health remain an insufficiently recognised problem.
+But many young children still go to hospital without their mother and, despite the play ladies and volunteers, the depth of their distress and the risks to later mental health remain an insufficiently recognised problem.

 See also the complementary film Going To Hospital with Mother.

 Young Children in Hospital, James Robertson, 1958, Tavistock.
 Reprinted with 40 page postscript: Young Children In Hospital, James Robertson, 1970 Tavistock.

 Separation And The Very Young, James and Joyce Robertson, 1989, FAB.